Available in digital download at Kindle.

 In print at Amazon.

 Copper Springs, North Carolina.
 Population 4500.
 A picturesque town with quiet streets and tree-lined sidewalks.
-Nothing ever happens here - until it does.
+Nothing ever happens here - until the day Mona Murphy returns home.

 Mona didn’t catch on immediately to what had happened until Preston hurried to the door and tried the knob.
 As abruptly as it had started, the music cut off.
 Preston swiveled around, his alert gaze bouncing off hers before he swept his about the room.